-The operator completed a 200 line kilometre 2D seismic Survey in compliance with the work commitment for the PEP 11 petroleum title in April 2018.
-This survey followed approval by NOPSEMA of a modified Environmental Plan ("EP").
+The operator completed a 200-line kilometre 2D seismic Survey in compliance with the work commitment for the PEP 11 petroleum title in April 2018.

+The operator is preparing an Environmental Plan ("EP") in preparation for 3D seismic surveys.

 The title in good standing.
-Bounty is endeavouring to resolve a dispute with the operator Asset Energy Pty Limited on several matters and Bounty remains the registered holder of a 15% interest in the Permit.
+Bounty remains the registered holder of a 15% interest in the Permit.